thomasagg/wishlist-app/README.md

 # Wishlist App

 The Wishlist App is a full-stack web application that allows users to add, view, edit, and delete wishlist items.
 The app is built using React.js, Java, MongoDB, and Spring Boot.
-It provides a user-friendly interface that is responsive and optimized for different devices.

 ## Features